What Is A- And B-Booking in Forex? (UPDATED 2024)

 Indeed, B-booking in forex creates a powerful incentive for a broker to do all sorts of stuff to “help” traders along to lose their accounts quicker.
 Nobody denies that.
 And admittedly, back in the day, many unscrupulous forex brokers gave a bad name to the whole industry.
 And nowadays, people automatically assume that their broker is always trying to rig the game somehow.

 We said that brokers could market themselves as pure ECN/STP or whatever, but they are most likely a B-book or a hybrid broker.
 Therefore, the best advice we can give you is that no matter which broker you end up trading with, you have to be comfortable with them.
 Please do your due diligence, don’t rush into things, and test them for a month or two (or even longer).
 See how knowledgeable their support staff are and how hard/easy they are to get a hold of.
-Read reviews on websites like FPA.
-Take your time.
-Good luck.
+Read their reviews on websites like FPA.

 Do The Smart Thing.
 Subscribe!